learn-academy-2023-charlie/week-3-assessment-Romoramel/interview-questions.md

 Your answer: a document object model

-Researched answer: The Document Object Model (DOM) is a programming interface for web documents.
+Researched answer: DOM is a program interface for web documents

 6. STRETCH: Which is the difference between a div tag and a span tag?

 Your answer: div tag is meant for bigger block-level and span tag is a smaller block-level, both meant for styling

-Researched answer: A div element is used for block-level organization and styling of page elements, whereas a span element is used for inline organization and styling
+Researched answer: div tag's are used for block-level's.
+Span tag's are used for inline organization and styling

 ## Looking Ahead: Terms for Next Week